 You may have been told that there's an 'Oxford type', but actually our students and staff come from all over the world and from all kinds of backgrounds.
-This helps make Oxford one of the most exciting learning environments anywhere.
-The only things which Oxford students have in common are academic ability and intellectual curiosity.
+This helps make Oxford such an exciting learning environment.
+Oxford students have academic ability and intellectual curiosity in common - but that's pretty much it!

 With around 23,000 students from across the globe at Oxford, each with an amazing range of interests, you will meet people like you and not like you.
 This is likely to be one of the most enjoyable and liberating aspects of your student life here.

-If you're not sure whether you'll fit in, or whether you'll like Oxford, why not come to one of our open days or outreach events and talk to current students?
+If you're not sure whether you'll fit in, or whether you'll like Oxford, why not come to one of our Open Days or outreach events and talk to current students?
+Or be involved with UNIQ.
 All we ask is that you make up your own mind.

 Feeling at home

 Whoever you are, and whatever your personal identity, you will find others like you here at Oxford.
-You will also have the opportunity to meet a diversity of other people, who will widen your horizons, challenge your assumptions and with whom you can share your particular beliefs and experiences.
+You will also have the opportunity to meet a diverse mix of other people, who will widen your horizons, challenge your assumptions and with whom you can share your particular beliefs and experiences.

 There’s no type of student at Oxford.
 It’s beautifully diverse and you will find your place.